thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 ## **Insight**

 Our findings confirm that **arbitrage betting remains a viable strategy in Premier League markets** when focused on **second-favorite inefficiencies**.
 The most successful approach balances **high per-event profitability with sustainable trade frequency**, positioning the **"Only Second Favorite" strategy as the most effective long-term model**.
+This strategy has both a high enough profit per event and frequency of success to be compoundingly successful

 To **maximize profitability**, further refinements should include:
 - **Algorithmic bet execution to minimize delays.**